markcorrea/pizza-list/README.md

 CSS/FILE/HTML/SASS/STYLE/URL LOADERS
 - Loaders to be used on webpack.
 Just like Babel, they convert the files for an understandable language and structure for the browser.

-AXIOS
-- Promise based HTTP client for the browser and node.js.

-SOCKET.IO
-- Enables real-time bidirectional event-based communication.

-JQUERY
-- JavaScript library, required by the other libraries.

 BOOTSTRAP
 - Styling library for a better CSS development.